reddit/bugs/README.md

 If you're not sure where to get these, just figure out what transitions you would use in the UI when going from a backlog to a "start", etc in your Jira project, and list those here after 'start'.
 Once you have this for one project, you can share around to your teammates.

-Place this file as `.transitions` in your home directory.
+Place this file as `.bugs/transitions` in your home directory.

 ## Create branches for issues